 The Sui Dynasty: An Overview

-The Sui Dynasty (581 AD - 618 AD) was a powerful dynasty which ruled China for 38 years.
+The Sui Dynasty was a powerful dynasty which ruled China for 38 years.
 This dynasty was preceded by the Southern and the Northern dynasties and succeeded by the Tang Dynasty.
-The Sui Dynasty was established by Yang Jian, who was also known as Emperor Wendi.
-Chang'an (the present day Xian) was the capital of the Sui Dynasty.

 The Northern Zhou Dynasty was ruled by Emperor Xuandi.
 People suffered during this period due to his inefficient rule.
 Emperor Xuandi died in the year 580 AD due to illness.
 Eight year old Emperor Jingdi inherited the throne.
 The Han generals seized this opportunity to overthrow the regime.
 They chose Yang Jian as their leader.
 Yang Jian assisted Emperor Jingdi as his prime minister for some time.
 He had the military under his control.

 Yang Jian dethroned Emperor Jingdi and established the Sui Dynasty in the year 581 AD.
 In the year 589 AD he defeated the southern Chen rulers and brought about the unification of China.
-He initiated many reforms during his regime.
+Most of the Sui Dynasty achievements occurred during his regime.
 His foreign policy was excellent.

 People experienced a sense of well being during Emperor Wendi's rule.
 He introduced the system of "Three Cabinets and Six Departments".
 By doing so, he improved the efficiency of the administration.
 He brought all government officials under annual assessment.
 His policies encouraged meritocracy in appointment of government officials.